supon/Example-Project-Repository/README.md

 # Example-Project-Repository
-This repository is example for student
+This repository is example for student including, Create repository, update git, push and pull data